cran-task-views/Econometrics/Econometrics.md

   package.
-- *Vector autoregression:* Simple models can be fitted by `ar()` in stats, more elaborate models are provided in package `r pkg("vars")` along with suitable diagnostics, visualizations etc. Panel vector autoregressions are available in `r pkg("panelvar")`.
+- *Vector autoregression:* Simple models can be fitted by `ar()` in stats, more elaborate models are provided in package `r pkg("vars")` along with suitable diagnostics, visualizations etc. Structural smooth transition vector autoregressive models are in `r pkg("sstvars")` - and panel vector autoregressions in `r pkg("panelvar")`.
 - *Unit root and cointegration tests:* `r pkg("urca", priority = "core")`, `r pkg("tseries", priority = "core")`, `r pkg("CADFtest")`.
 See also `r pkg("pco")` for panel cointegration tests and